 - The Graduate School provides travel support to OIST PhD Students who wish to visit an educational institution.
 This support provides airfare costs only.
-Students are responsible for all other related expenses. - Educational institution visit travel CANNOT be combined with any other business travel funded by OIST.
+Students are responsible for all other related expenses. - Educational institution visit travel CANNOT be combined with any other business travel funded by OIST, such as to attend a conference/workshop/lab visit/field trip funded by unit.